juanmanueldaza/mdsg/demo.md

 # MDSG Demo Script

-This document walks you through testing the MDSG application locally.
+This document walks you through testing the MDSG frontend-only application locally.

+> **Note**: MDSG is a frontend-only static site.
+No backend server setup required!
+> **Live Demo**: Try it directly at https://mdsg.daza.ar/

 ## Prerequisites Check